Bank of America Corporation (BAC) Stock: A Value Analysis

 - +27.84 for the present operating margin

 The net margin for Bank of America Corporation stands at +23.82.
+The total capital return value is set at 4.13, while invested capital returns managed to touch 5.06.
 Equity return is now at value 10.80, with 0.80 for asset returns.

+Based on Bank of America Corporation (BAC), the company’s capital structure generated 186.28 points at debt to equity in total, while total debt to capital is 65.07.
+Total debt to assets is 16.68, with long-term debt to equity ratio resting at 109.50.
+Finally, the long-term debt to capital ratio is 34.27.

 Conclusion

 To wrap up, the performance of Bank of America Corporation (BAC) has been bad in recent times.
-The stock has received a bearish of “sell” and “hold” ratings from analysts.
+The stock has received a mixed of “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.